dben1182/github_test/README.md

-#Repository used for learning how to use git and github
+#Repository used for learning how to use git and github!